kevinb9n/kevinb9n.github.io/docs/index.md

 In a good year I'm into cycling and might ride about 4K road miles.
 In a bad year I'm into sitting on the couch.

-#### Music
+### Music

-I play guitar decently, sing decently, play drums less than decently, play keyboards badly, and (like every guitar player) I think I can play the bass too but actually can't.
+I play guitar decently, sing pretty good, play drums less than decently, play keyboards badly, and -- like every guitar player -- I think I can play the bass too but actually can't.
 I love music.
 I put some stuff up on YouTube, some I feel good about, some I really don't.

 I'm very into The Beatles, Radiohead, Belle & Sebastian, Elliott Smith, Paul Simon, Vampire Weekend, Aimee Mann, The Shins, Neutral Milk Hotel, and stuff like that.
 Music means everything to me.
 Oh and musicals.
 I love musicals, but I'm a poseur who mostly just likes the modern ones: Book of Mormon, Waitress, Hamilton, Something Rotten, Come From Away, Band's Visit, Hadestown...